ghostplant/tensorflow-wheel-collections/README.md

 ### Provide Tensorflow-GPU builds for some CUDA versions not provided by official Tensorflow repo.

-The list of all wheel-format downloads can be found in the [releases page](https://github.com/ghostplant/tensorflow-cuda8-cudnn6/releases).
+The list of all wheel-format downloads can be found in the [download page](https://github.com/ghostplant/tensorflow-cuda8-cudnn6/releases).

 ### Compile Native Tensorflow-GPU:
 ```sh